Aliases for PPP2CA Gene

 This gene encodes the phosphatase 2A catalytic subunit.
 Protein phosphatase 2A is one of the four major Ser/Thr phosphatases, and it is implicated in the negative control of cell growth and division.
 It consists of a common heteromeric core enzyme, which is composed of a catalytic subunit and a constant regulatory subunit, that associates with a variety of regulatory subunits.
 This gene encodes an alpha isoform of the catalytic subunit. [provided by RefSeq, Jul 2008]

 GeneCards Summary for PPP2CA Gene

 PPP2CA (Protein Phosphatase 2 Catalytic Subunit Alpha) is a Protein Coding gene.
-Diseases associated with PPP2CA include Usher Syndrome, Type 1C.
-Among its related pathways are Development IGF-1 receptor signaling and mTOR Pathway.
-GO annotations related to this gene include hydrolase activity and protein C-terminus binding.
+Diseases associated with PPP2CA include Neurodevelopmental Disorder And Language Delay With Or Without Structural Brain Abnormalities and Alzheimer Disease 15.
+Among its related pathways are RET signaling and Downstream signaling events of B Cell Receptor (BCR).
+Gene Ontology (GO) annotations related to this gene include hydrolase activity and protein C-terminus binding.
 An important paralog of this gene is PPP2CB.

 Protein Ser/Thr phosphatases are a group of enzymes that catalyze the removal of phosphate groups from serine and/or threonine residues by hydrolysis of phosphoric acid monoesters.
 They oppose the action of kinases and phosphorylases and are involved in signal transduction.